 First and foremost, ensure the masonry chimney meets the minimum standards per the National Fire Protection Association by having it inspected by a certified professional.
 There must be no cracks, no loose mortar, and no signs of deterioration or blockage.
 Ensure the chimney is properly cleaned before installing the appliance.

-methods are required; refer to local jurisdiction for the approved methods of passing a chimney connector through a combustible wall in your area (In the USA, refer to the NFPA minimum standards, and in Canada, refer to CAN/ CSA-B365, the Installation Code for Solid Fuel Burning Appliances and Equipment).
+When connecting the appliance through a combustible wall, special methods are required; refer to local jurisdiction for the approved methods of passing a chimney connector through a combustible wall in your area (In the USA, refer to the NFPA minimum standards, and in Canada, refer to CAN/ CSA-B365, the Installation Code for Solid Fuel Burning Appliances and Equipment).
 Blaze King recommends the use of a stainless steel liner, preferably insulated, inside a masonry chimney.
 This is to help maintain a proper draft to achieve optimal performance of the appliance.